effektif/user-docs/docs/tasks.rst

 .. figure:: /_static/images/tasks/create/view-task.png

-When a process starts, Signavio Workflow creates a :ref:`case <cases>` and starts all elements that do not have incoming transitions.
+When a process starts, Workflow Accelerator creates a :ref:`case <cases>` and starts all elements that do not have incoming transitions.

 Assigning tasks